Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Conclusion

 \section{Conclusion}

-In this work we have explored a complete framework for obtaining well calibrated uncertainty estimates for molecular property prediction by using a deep ensemble of message passing neural networks and by re-calibrating the uncertainty estimates to unseen data.
-Our experiments on two publicly available benchmark datasets show that the method is able to produce well calibrated uncertainty estimates in and out of the training data distribution.
-A major advantage of this approach is that the uncertainty estimates can be decomposed into epistemic and aleatoric uncertainty, which allows for better interpretability and provides useful information for decision making.
-Additionally, the proposed method does not depend on the particular architecture of the neural network model, and can thus easily be adapted to use new models based on the specific application and as research in model development continues to advance.
+In this work we have explored a complete framework for obtaining well calibrated uncertainty estimates for accurate molecular property prediction by using a deep ensemble of message passing neural networks and \emph{post hoc} recalibrating the uncertainty estimates to unseen data.
+Our experiments on two publicly available benchmark datasets have showed that the method is able to produce well calibrated uncertainty estimates in and out of the training data distribution such that on average the model assigns high uncertainty to high error examples.
+A major advantage of the proposed approach is that the uncertainty estimates can be decomposed into epistemic and aleatoric uncertainty, which provides important information for decision making, crucial in for example high throughput screening and active learning applications.
+Additionally, the proposed method does not depend on the particular architecture of the neural network model, and can thus easily be adapted to use other domain-specific models and new improved models as research in model development advances.